MetaCorp/obsidian-augmented-canvas/README.md

 ## Additional Features

 -   The plugin adds a command to insert system prompts on the Canvas.
-The system prompts are fetch from [f/awesome-chatgpt-prompts (github.com)](https://github.com/f/awesome-chatgpt-prompts)
+The system prompts are fetch from [f/awesome-chatgpt-prompts (github.com)](https://github.com/f/awesome-chatgpt-prompts).
+You can also add your own system prompts in the settings.

 ![Augmented-Canvas-poc](./assets/AugmentedCanvas-Insertsystemprompt.gif)